 HydroBlu Versa Inline Filter Kit

 We like both the filter itself and this kit because it’s the best bang-for-your-buck.
-You can use the Versa in almost any possible configuration, such as drinking directly from a water source (like a straw), screwing it onto a standard bottle, or running inline with a gravity bag or hydration bladder.
-Easy to clean in the field.
+You can use the Versa in almost any possible configuration, such as drinking directly from a water source (like a straw), screwing it onto a standard bottle, or running it inline with a gravity bag or hydration bladder.
+The Versa is also easy to clean in the field.
 We appreciate the 28 mm threads on both ends, something almost no other filter offers, so you can attach it directly to most standard water/soda bottles.
-The kit, which is only $5 more than the filter itself, includes two 64 oz collapsible bags, tubing, and a bucket adapter for gravity setups — making this a cheap DIY gravity kit, too.
-If your budget is under $20 you can buy the filter on its own then add some 28 mm canteen bags and hoses later.
+The kit, which is only $3 more than the filter itself, includes two 64 oz collapsible bags, tubing, and a bucket adapter for gravity setups — making this a cheap DIY gravity kit, too.
+If your budget is tight, you can buy the filter on its own, then add some 28 mm canteen bags and hoses later.

 Best gravity kit: